Vaaruni2797/vaarunidesai.github.io/index.md

 Welcome!
 I am Vaaruni Desai.

-I work on **AI interpretability**, **alignment**, and **training dynamics**.

-I study how transformers learn to reason — from syntactic structure and attention circuits to causal hint use and grokking behavior.
+I’m an AI researcher specializing in interpretability, alignment and transformer training dynamics.

+I build and analyze probing pipelines that quantify how syntactic structure emerges across model layers and training checkpoints.
+My work includes attention entropy studies, PCA-based representation dynamics, and longitudinal experiments that track how reasoning circuits evolve.
+Ask me about it!

+Before getting into research, I engineered secure and high‑performance REST APIs at Refinitiv (LSEG) and Thomson Reuters.

+I hold a Master’s in Data Science & Engineering from UC San Diego.